 special culture

-School may be out for summer, but art class is in full swing at The Campus, upstate New York’s new cultural haven.
-Situated just outside of Hudson in a school left vacant since the 1990s, the project represents an unprecedented collaboration between six New York galleries: Bortolami, James Cohan, Kaufmann Repetto, Anton Kern, Andrew Kreps, and Kurimanzutto.
-On June 29, over 2,000 people celebrated the opening of The Campus’s inaugural exhibition, organized by independent curator Timo Kappeller, which is on view through October 27.
-Yet with 78,000 square feet of exhibition space, there was still plenty of room for the works of 80-plus artists—including Cecily Brown, Yinka Shonibare, and Jenny Holzer—to breathe.
+While school may have dismissed for summer, art classes are fervently buzzing at The Campus, upstate New York’s newfound cultural retreat.
+Nestled just on the outskirts of Hudson in a once-empty school abandoned since the 1990s, the initiative signifies an unmatched union between six New York galleries: Bortolami, James Cohan, Kaufmann Repetto, Anton Kern, Andrew Kreps, and Kurimanzutto.
+On June 29, above 2,000 attendees rejoiced at the debut of The Campus’s first exhibition, curated by independent curator Timo Kappeller, which will remain on display until October 27.
+Despite 78,000 square feet dedicated to showcases, ample space was available for creations by over 80 artists—including Cecily Brown, Yinka Shonibare, and Jenny Holzer—to thrive.

-“The collegial spirit that is alive between the Tribeca galleries spurred us to believe in a project like The Campus,” says Stefania Bortolami, adding that the participating entities are “always in dialogue.”
-The Italian-born dealer’s gallery, as well as Andrew Kreps and Kaufmann Repetto, already share a space, 55 Walker, and regularly present exhibitions together.
-“This shared social fabric made it so that when the opportunity arose to acquire a defunct school, we already had the tools to move forward in collaboration.”
+“The collaborative spirit flourishing amongst the Tribeca galleries inspired us to trust in a project like The Campus,” mentions Stefania Bortolami, noting that the involved entities are “constantly communicating.”
+The gallery of the Italy-born dealer, along with Andrew Kreps and Kaufmann Repetto, already shares a venue, 55 Walker, and frequently hosts exhibitions together.
+“This shared social framework meant that when the chance emerged to acquire a closed school, we were already equipped to proceed together.”

-Boys Don’t Cry, Senegal, taken by Harley Weir in 2015.
+Boys Don’t Cry, Senegal, capturada por Harley Weir en 2015.

-Nick Jonas and Adrienne Warren Will Lead a New Production of The Last Five Years on Broadway Next Spring
+Stars Align: Nick Jonas and Adrienne Warren Shine in The Last Five Years on Broadway This Spring

-Jonas Brothers fans, Tina: The Tina Turner Musical fans, and Jason Robert Brown fans, hold on to your hats: Next spring, Nick Jonas and Adrienne Warren will star in the first Broadway production of Brown’s Drama Desk Award-winning musical The Last Five Years, with 2024 Tony nominee Whitney White (Jaja’s African Hair Braiding) directing.
+Fans of Jonas Brothers, admirers of Tina: The Tina Turner Musical, and enthusiasts of Jason Robert Brown, prepare yourselves: In the coming spring, Nick Jonas and Adrienne Warren will lead the inaugural Broadway rendition of Brown’s Drama Desk Award-grabbing musical The Last Five Years, directed by 2024 Tony nominee Whitney White (Jaja’s African Hair Braiding).

-The announcement arrives almost 25 years to the day after Brown—the brilliant composer-lyricist behind Parade, 13, The Bridges of Madison County, and Mr. Saturday Night—wrote the show’s very first song.
-“It was the first time I had started a project without knowing where it was going to end up,” he recalled in a statement, “without a producer or collaborators, just me very much on my own needing to find the music and words that would tell a story that was twisting my heart into impossible shapes every day.”
+The announcement comes nearly 25 years after Brown—the talented composer-lyricist known for Parade, 13, The Bridges of Madison County, and Mr. Saturday Night—penned the musical’s first song.
+“It was the beginning where I embarked without any clue of the destination,” he remembered in a release, “without a producer or allies, purely on my own journey to unearth the tunes and words that would narrate a story bending my heart into impossible forms each day.”

 Jason Robert Brown